Overview

 Tailor Your RoM Calculation At the Organizational Level

 To update the RoM calculation defaults, an Org Admin User can click on the settings icon on the RoM dashboard.
-This will take you to the Return On Mitigation screen below:
+This will take you to the Return On Mitigation settings screen below:

 You can update your industry and revenue size using the dropdown menus, which will refresh the SLE (Single Loss Expectancy) baseline for each incident type, which is based on IBM’s Cost of a Breach report.
 The SLE represents the estimated monetary loss if a threat event happens.